telerik/xaml-docs/controls/radgridview/styles-and-templates/modifying-default-styles.md

 ![](images/RadGridView_Styles_and_Templates_Styling_FilteringControl_2.png)

+Right-click on the created dummy control and select **Edit Template -> Edit a Copy**.

+### Create Style Resource

-Select the dummy control and from the menu choose **Object -> Edit Style -> Edit a Copy**.
-You will then be prompted for the name of the style and where to be placed within your application.
+The **Create Style Resource** dialog will prompt you for the name of the style and where to be placed within your application.

 For this example, we will choose to apply this style to all FilteringDropDown controls and place it in our **App.xaml** file.